GoogleCloudPlatform/generative-ai/gemini/function-calling/sql-talk-app/tutorial.md

 st.title("Hello from SQL Talk with BigQuery")
 ```

-### Explore another dataset

-Try rewriting the function definitions and application code to try new things!

-Try changing the `BIGQUERY_DATASET_ID` to another dataset in the BigQuery Public
-Datasets such as `stackoverflow` or `github_repos`.
+Then refresh the web app, and you should see the new title in place.

 ### Extending the app